JecerBenH/HP-EliteBook830G6-Hackintosh-MacOSBigSur-EFI-OC/README.md

 # HP-EliteBook830G6-Hackintosh-MacOSBigSur-EFI-OC

-Everything is working airdrop and some Continuity features.
+Everything is working except airdrop and some Continuity features.